completelynovel/money_badger/README.md

 ## Installation

-create a bank.yml file in /config/bank.yml
+create a bank.yml file in /config/bank.yml.
+A template is in templates/bank.yml

 commission: 0.05 # how much your bank charges for currency conversion
 exchange_rates: # additional exchange rates you offer for your own currencies.
 Use other currency ISOs if you want to match it to that currency